 Many tourists visiting Split are wonderful.
 They enjoy the city without disrespecting everyone and everything around them.
 However, that is not the case for all of our temporary visitors.

 Many drink far too much, get into fights, pee and vomit everywhere, litter, ride their bikes in Diocletian’s Palace and act obnoxiously like Split is their toilet.
-It’s not even July yet, and a French tourist has already hit a Croatian in the head with a bottle.
+It’s not even July yet, and two ladies crawled into a private yard and used someone’s planters as toilets.

 Once the city center develops a faint smell of urine, I think, “Yep, here we go again…”

 #8 Summer Blues catamaran in the harbor

 Summer Blues offers round-trip catamaran excursions between Split and the Dalmatian islands, with stops in little bays along the way to swim.
 They feed you.
 Usually the crowd is pretty chill, so it ends up being a really nice day on the water.